 - Trading equities through LEAPs® options & ETFs are viable options for trend trading.

-- FX, currency and commodities markets can all be traded with ETFs.
+- FX, currency and commodities markets can all be traded with leveraged ETFs.

-- Read The Complete TurtleTrader.
-Ultimately, it’s your passion to win and your self-discipline to stick with it that makes a difference.
-Starting capital has little impact on your long-term success.
+- Read TurtleTrader.
+Your passion to win and your self-discipline to stick with it will make the difference.

-If you don’t have enough confidence or capital to start trading, learn how to trade successfully by spending some time each day performing paper trade analysis.
-Armed with paper instead of your hard earned money, you can learn the rules and hold off actually trading until your bankroll is sufficient.
+- If you don’t have enough confidence to start trading you can learn how to trade successfully by spending some time each day performing a paper trade analysis.
+Armed with paper instead of your hard earned money you can learn the rules and hold off actually trading until your bankroll is sufficient.
 This is a sensible alternative to wasting money on sub-par trading systems or worse, trading with no system at all.
-Go to school.